Ray Meagher: Television

 Meagher won the Gold Logie Award for Most Popular Personality on Australian Television at the 2010 Logie Awards, where he was also nominated for "Most Popular Actor".
 Meagher subsequently won that Logie Award in 2018.

 Stage

 In 2007, Meagher took over the role of Bob the mechanic in Priscilla Queen of the Desert from Bill Hunter.
 From 30 September 2010, he took over the role of Bob in the West End production of Priscilla until March 2011.
 In June 2011, it was announced that Meagher would be returning to the West End production from October.
 He then rejoined the show for its New Zealand tour in 2016.

 Meagher regularly travels to the United Kingdom to take part in the traditional Christmas pantomimes.
-In December 2008, he played Abanazar in a production of Aladdin at the Anvil Theatre in Basingstoke and in 2009 he performed as Captain Hook in Peter Pan at the Assembly Hall Theatre in Tunbridge Wells.
+In December 2008, he played Abanazar in a production of Aladdin at the Anvil Theatre in Basingstoke and in 2009 he performed as Captain Hook in Peter Pan at the Assembly Hall Theatre in Royal Tunbridge Wells.